BocianCZ/gallery-module/readme.md

 `Modules/Gallery/Resources/views/frontend/bootstrap3-baguettebox.blade.php`.
 There are several ways of changing this this default behavior:

+##### Module Settings
-* you can go into the Gallery module Settings in admin interface, and enter one of the example gallery templates into the "Default Template" field.
+you can go into the Gallery module Settings in admin interface, and enter one of the example gallery templates into the "Default Template" field.
 Current options are `plain` (simple display of img tags), `plain-links` (simple image tags, links open to new tab/window) or `bootstrap3-baguettebox` (Bootstrap 3 and BaguetteBox.js based responsive template with lightbox - this is also a default option)

+##### Custom single default template
-* you can create your own gallery template in `Theme/YourTheme/view/partials/gallery.blade.php`.
+you can create your own gallery template in `Theme/YourTheme/view/partials/gallery.blade.php`.
 If Gallery module finds a file in this location, it will automatically use it instead of the default one.
 Feel free to copy contents of one of the the module-provided samples to get an idea about what the file may look like.
 There are several examples in the `Modules/Gallery/Resources/views/frontend` directory